ECCC-MSC/open-data/canada.ca_upcoming/msc-data/aqhi/readme_aqhi-datamartxml_en.md

 ## Data location

-MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](.../../msc-datamart/amqp_en.md) as soon as they become available.
-An [overview and examples to access and use the Meteorological Service of Canada's open data](.../../usage/readme_en.md) is also available.
+MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../../msc-datamart/amqp_en.md) as soon as they become available.
+An [overview and examples to access and use the Meteorological Service of Canada's open data](../../usage/readme_en.md) is also available.

 The data is available via the HTTP protocol.
 It is possible to access it with a standard browser.
 In this case, we obtain a list of links giving access to a XML file.

-The data can be accessed at the following address:
+The data can be accessed at the following address :

-* Observations:
+* Observations :

    https://dd.meteo.gc.ca/air_quality/aqhi/[atl|ont|pnr|pyr|que]/observation/realtime/xml

 * Public forecasts:

   https://dd.meteo.gc.ca/air_quality/aqhi/[atl|ont|pnr|pyr|que]/forecast/realtime/xml

 A file that makes it easier for automated systems to access [real-time updated data](https://dd.meteo.gc.ca/air_quality/doc/AQHI_XML_File_List.xml) is available.